 Context Management

-Managing your context context is key to scaling an LLM product.
-Users want full history, but your LLM or agent is operating on a stricter limit where you can only send a certain number of input tokens to it - dictated by its context window.
+Managing your context is key to scaling an LLM product.
+Users want full history, but your LLM or agent can only accept a limited number of input tokens, governed by the provider's context length.

 Token budgets & triggers

-To determine when it is time to reduce the size of the input (messages) you send to your LLM you usually define
+To determine when to reduce the size of the input (messages) you send to your LLM, define:

-1. A token budget, ie. how many tokens you can send as input to the LLM.
-Popular LLMs have well-defined token budgets, for example claude 4.5 sonnet accepts up to 1M tokens.
+- A token budget, i.e., how many tokens you allow as input to the LLM (input only).
+Popular LLMs publish context lengths; for example, Claude 4.5 Sonnet accepts up to 1M tokens.

-2. A trigger ratio, which is a percentage of the token budget that you want to compact at.
-As usually once you hit the complete budget (or limit) you may end up trying to send too much data, which your model provider won't accept and reject the call.
+- A trigger ratio, which is a percentage of the token budget at which you want to compact.
+If you hit the full provider limit, you may send too much data and your provider will reject the call.

 For example, with a budget of 8000 tokens and a trigger at 80% you would trigger context compaction once the input exceeds 6400 tokens.
-This gives you breathing room in case the context grows larger when processing the next request without risking hitting a limit (your budget) and entering an unrecoverable state.
+This gives you breathing room in case the context grows larger during the next request without risking hitting the provider limit and entering an unrecoverable state.

 Token budgets at a glance

-• When the snapshot + tail cross the trigger ratio (default 0.7), needsCompaction flips to true
+ctx.context()(orGET /v1/contexts/:id/context) respects that ceiling - When the snapshot + tail cross the trigger ratio (default

 curl -X PUT http://localhost:4000/v1/contexts/docs-demo \